flexera-public/right_st/README.md

         * `Instance Type` - String - Required - Name of instance type.
         * `User Data` - String - Optional - User Data template for this cloud/image combination.

-A MultiCloudImage YAML file is referenced as a normal string in the MultiCloudImages array which is the realtaive path to a YAML file containing an individual MultiCloudImage definition.
+A MultiCloudImage YAML file is referenced as a normal string in the MultiCloudImages array which is the relative path to a YAML file containing an individual MultiCloudImage definition.

 An Alert definition consists of three fields: a Name, Definition, and Clause (all strings).
 Clause is a text description of the Alert with this exact format: `If <Metric>.<ValueType> <ComparisonOperator> <Threshold> for <Duration> minutes Then <Action> <ActionValue>`:

 * Metric is a collectd metric name such as `cpu-0/cpu-idle`.
 * ValueType is the metric type (`value`, `count`, etc - allowable values differ for each metric so look in the dashboard!).
 * ComparisonOperator is `>`, `>=`, `<`, `<=`, `==`, or `!=`
-* Threshold is a numeric value such as `100` or `0.5` or `NaN` for all Metrics except for the RS/* ones.
-For the RS/* ones its a one of the following server states: `pending`, `booting`, `operational`, `decommission`, `shutting-down`, `terminated`
+* Threshold is a numeric value such as `100` or `0.5` or `NaN` for all Metrics except for the `RS/*` ones.
+For the `RS/*` ones its a one of the following server states: `pending`, `booting`, `operational`, `decommission`, `shutting-down`, `terminated`
 * Duration is minutes and must be an integer greater than 0.
 * Action is either "escalate" in which case the ActionValue is the name of the escalation.
 Or Action is "grow" or "shrink" in which case ActionValue is the custom tag value to use as the voting tag.